Ficiao/HERA/README.md

 Algorithm description:https://www.biorxiv.org/content/10.1101/345983v1.full.pdf

-### How to run the program
+### How to run the program (Linux)
+Note: for Windows download the source code, compile it and run with arguments specified below.

-Download the BIOINFO-HERA zip and unpack it to the desired location.
+Download the BIOINFO-HERA zip from this link -> https://www.dropbox.com/s/u4qeemy2516wadg/BIOINFO-HERA.zip?dl=0 and unpack it to the desired location.

 Open the terminal and position it to the directory which has the HERA executable.
 Make sure you have all the necessary files to run the program.